Fairfield, IA to GRINNELL, IA

 I like to think outside the box.
 I know that I, just like you, are unique and special, yet, we spend a lifetime trying our best to be IN the box, to be accepted, and to be like others.
 When that happens, we give up part of our souls, and in the process let others define us.
 It took me a long time to realize how wrong that is.
 When I told myself I could do this journey, I had many folks tell me, “you’re crazy”, “you are too old to be doing this”, “What’s wrong with you?”
 To these folks, I say, “Think outside your comfort zone.
 It can be very special out there.”

 Like we always tell our athletes: “Have a dream, work hard to make it happen, and think outside the box in the process.”
 I think did that.
-It was another great day.
+It was another great day, the final day.